arianacosta/poetic/README.md

 > You may use these in conjunction with [Husky](https://github.com/typicode/husky) to clean the code automatically before committing or pushing.

-## Customizing for your needs
+## Customizing for your project

-Poetic provides a well maintained and curated base configuration that can be easily extended or overriden.
+Poetic provides a base configuration that can be easily extended or overridden.
 It uses the native configurations you are familiar with, so that you can build your own rules on top of it.
 Feel free to edit the following files as you see fit:

 - ESLint:
   - `.eslintrc.js` (Linting rules)